SwissClinicalTrialOrganisation/secuTrial_recipes/create_new_project/README.md

  ```

  ```
-    Note: If you run into the following error
+    Note: If you run into the following error:

           "No pseudonym could be generated.
           Please try again.
 If the error persists, please inform your system administration."

           You can check if the ID you are creating is longer than 20 characters.
 If yes, you should try and reduce its length.